 Rather than needing to find a roofer in a specific time frame to appease the buyer, you can shop around for the right price, availability and skill to ensure you’re satisfied with the work.

 “Mark Vinson completed a home inspection prior to closing.
 He was attentive.
 Listened to my concerns and made sure to address them in the report.
 His inspection was very thorough.
 The report was easy to read for a non-professional.
 I liked how he addressed concerns as safety issues or need for improvement.
 I felt I had a clear picture of the house prior to making a commitment.” – Review of Vinson Home Inspections By Dianna Boatman

 Of course, there are some projects you’re just not willing to take on.
-If you can’t afford to fix a foundation issue with your house or you don’t want to invest the money to replace cracked tile in a bathroom when you know a buyer will completely renovate it anyway, you don’t necessarily have to take care of the repairs.
+For one thing, you can no longer afford to fix a foundation issue with your house.
+Or, you don’t want to invest the money to replace a cracked tile in a bathroom.
+That is because you know a buyer will surely renovate it anyway.
+So, you don’t necessarily have to take care of the repairs.
 Instead, that can be reflected in the price.

 Buyer may accept results.

 The fact that your house has already had an inspection can have its own appeal for buyers and can serve as a plus if included in marketing descriptions of the house.
 Especially in a tight seller’s market where buyers have to fiercely compete with each other, you may see more buyers willing to accept the pre-listing inspection report and forgo an additional inspection during the due diligence period, moving the process along faster.

 For a more detailed information about Pre-Listing Home Inspection Salt Lake City, UT, call us (801) 928-7170 Today or Click To Schedule Online 24/7 Right From Our Website.